LSFLK/superapp-mobile/README.md

 Each part of this repository has its own setup guide.
 Pick the guide that matches what you want to do:

 ### End-to-End Setup
-- **[Developer Onboarding Guide](./docs/ONBOARDING.md)**: Step-by-step instructions for setting up the entire SuperApp stack locally, including infrastructure (database, IdP), configuration.
+- **[Super App Deployment Guide](./docs/DEPLOYMENT_GUIDE.md)**: Step-by-step instructions for setting up the entire SuperApp stack locally, including infrastructure (database, IdP), configuration.
 Ideal for new contributors or those working on the complete system.

 ### Component-Specific Development
 - **SuperApp Core Deployer** (main app, backend, admin portal):